The Y Beyond Walls

 Greater Burlington YMCA On-Site and Virtual Classes

-Check out our schedule below and join one of 30 classes offered weekly.
-Participants must register for classes.
-Reminder, members must bring their own mats, sweat towels, yoga props, and resistance bands to any classes using such equipment.
-Registration opens 24 hours before the start time of the class.
+Click the button below to check out our schedule and join one of 40 classes offered weekly.
+Class are for Y members only and participants must register in advance.
+Reminder, for in-person classes, members must bring their own mats, sweat towels, yoga props, and resistance bands to any classes using such equipment.
+Registration opens 48 hours before the start time of the class.

 Virtual exercise programs for all levels available for free to Y members and community.
 Click here to access.